bazelbuild/rules_go/README.md

 * coverage
 * test sharding

-Note: The latest version of these rules (0.5.0) require Bazel ≥ 0.4.5 to work.
+**Note:** The latest version of these rules (0.5.0) require Bazel ≥ 0.4.5 to work.

-If you use these rules at master, you may need a newer version of Bazel.
+The `master` branch is only guaranteed to work with the latest version of Bazel.

 ## Setup